top of page

 • Idiomatic Expressions ~ Misinterpreting or misusing idioms since they may not translate literally or culturally from their native language.

-• Negation Errors ~ Incorrectly forming negative sentences, such as I no like it instead of I don’t like it.
+• Negativity Errors ~ Incorrectly forming negative sentences, such as I no like it instead of I don’t like it.

 • Confusing Homophones ~ Mixing up words that sound the same, known as homophones, but have different meanings, for example the words there, their, and they're.

-• Lack of Conjugation ~ Not using the correct verb forms based on the subject, for example, they goes to the store instead of they go to the store.
+• Conjugation ~ Not using the correct verb forms based on the subject, for example, they go to the store instead of they go to the store.

-• Question Formation ~ Incorrectly forming questions based on the subject-verb inversion rule in English.
+• Question Formation ~ Incorrectly forming questions explained in the 223 rule.

 • Using Too Many Fillers ~ Overusing filler phrases such as um, like, and you know, which detract from clarity.